ANTIGUA INTERNATIONAL SCHOOL

 The College Counseling and Guidance Program at AIS works with students and families, supporting them in the college process, from career testing to applying to their dream college.
 Starting in grade 9, we discuss the importance of being a well-rounded student.
 This includes the impact of extracurriculars, work experience as a support to career selection, the importance of structuring a rigorous academic program that sets the student up for success, and various ways to use our summer productively to strengthen their candidacy.
 Better informed students and families will make wiser decisions in regards to their futures!

 The AIS College Counseling and Guidance Program offers one-on-one advisory meetings for students in grades 9-12.
-The program strives to make the process as smooth as possible for our community by offering services like the PSAT, SAT, PAA, Career/Personality Test on site.
+The program strives to make the process as smooth as possible for our community by offering services like the PSAT, SAT, Career/Personality Test on site.
 We continue to seek additional services, ensuring that our students remain competitive for today’s colleges.

 It is the aim of the program that all AIS graduates attend university or college after graduation, whether it be abroad or locally.
 For this reason we establish relationships with local universities and international admissions officers who are interested in visiting our school.
 This gives our students opportunities to ask questions about degrees offered, social life, and financial aid.
 We share information with parents about presentations and representatives who visit Guatemala that might be of interest.